FHIRcast logo

 A Hub SHALL at least send the elements indicated in FHIR operation to generate context; a Subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
 For example, when the ImagingStudy-open event occurs, the notification sent to a Subscriber includes an ImagingStudy FHIR resource, which contains at least the elements defined in the _elements query parameter, as indicated in the event’s definition.
 For ImagingStudy, this is defined as: ImagingStudy/{id}?_elements=identifier.
 (The _elements query parameter is defined in the FHIR specification).

-The key used for indicating a context change event’s FHIR resource SHALL be the lower-case resourceType of the resource.
-In the case the resource refers to other FHIR resources that represent their own context, these can be included as well.
+The key used for indicating a context change event’s FHIR resource SHALL be the lower-case resourceType of the resource as defined in the resource type valueset.
+For example, the patient-open event uses the patient key to signal the new Patient in context.
+Note that due to legacy reasons, some events deviate from this pattern.
 The resources to include are defined in the corresponding event definition in the event catalog.

 The Hub SHALL only return FHIR resources that the Subscriber is authorized to receive with the existing OAuth 2.0 access_token’s granted fhircast/ scopes.